 6 Rainy Day Activities to Keep You Busy in Squamish

 Do rainy days get you down?
 Don’t let a little wet weather dampen your plans.
-Instead, make the most of the soggy days inside or out with this list of 6 rainy day activities for fall that just might change the way you look at the forecast.
+Instead, make the most of soggy days inside or out with this list of 6 rainy day activities for spring that just might change the way you look at the forecast.

-1. Get below ground.
 Find shelter underground at the Britannia Mine Museum, one of the most popular Sea to Sky destinations that combines family fun with a lesson or two in mining history.
-Hop aboard a real mine train and take a trip much like trips that real miners took 100 years ago when the site was the largest copper mine in British Commonwealth.
+Hop aboard a real mine train and take a trip much like trips that real miners took 100 years ago when the site was the largest copper mine in the British Commonwealth.

-3. Start the Ale Trail with a brewery tour.
-You don’t need a rainy day to get a behind-the-scenes look at how some of Squamish’s award-winning ales are made - but it certainly helps.
-Howe Sound Brewing offers 25-minute brewery tours at 1pm daily during which you’ll get schooled on brewing processes and beer making equipment as well as taste some of their current releases.
-Afterward, follow the Squamish Craft Brewing Trail to sip and sample local favourite brews and spirits along the way.
-Check out the tasting rooms at A-Frame Brewing, Backcountry Brewing to sample the the latest pours and Gillespie's Fine Spirits and Distillery for a tast of their fine spirits and craft cocktails by expert mixologists.
+You don’t need a rainy day to get a behind-the-scenes look at how some of Squamish’s award-winning ales are made–but it certainly helps.
+Howe Sound Brewing offers 25-minute brewery tours at 1 pm daily during which you can get schooled on brewing processes and beer making equipment as well as taste some of their current releases.
+Afterwards, follow the Squamish Craft Tasting Trail to sip and sample local favourite brews and spirits along the way.
+Check out the tasting rooms at A-Frame Brewing, and Backcountry Brewing to sample the latest pours and Gillespie's Fine Spirits and Distillery for a taste of their fine spirits and craft cocktails by expert mixologists.